s4908581/PatternAnalysis-2025/recognition/GFNet_ADNI_s4908581/README.md

 $$TNR = \frac{TN}{FP + TN}$$

 where TN represents the number of samples correctly identified as NC, and FP represents the number of NC samples that are misjudgedas as AD.
 The model's value of sensitivity is **63.4%**, and the value of specificity is **87.1%**.
 The model has a high specificity, indicating that the model is very cautious and rarely misdiagnoses healthy individuals as having AD.
 But the model has a moderate sensitivity, indicating it will miss a considerable number of true AD patients.
-The result indicates that this is a conservative diagnostic model which shows obvious specific priority features.
+The result indicates that the model adopts a ​​conservative diagnostic strategy that prioritizes specificity.

 #### **ROC Curve**
 The plot below shows the ROC (Receiver Operating Characteristic) curve.

 ![Fig5: ROC Curve](Figures/roc_curve.png)

 The X-axis value is $1-TNR$, and the y-axis value is $TPR$.
 The diagonal is the performance benchmark of randomly guess.
-The curve first rise rapidly and then smooth, showing the model has high sensitive but average specificity.
+The curve first rise rapidly and then smooth, showing the model has ​​higher specificity than sensitivity.
 The result is the same as the result in previous section.
 AUC (Area Under Curve) score is the area under the ROC curve.
 The larger the value, the better performance the model has.
 The AUC score of the testing set is **0.820**.
 This shows that the model has a good discriminatory ability and is significantly better than random guessing.
 ## **Design choices**
 This part are some comparisons I made to search for potential model improvement.
 ### **Model Architecture**